 - Cumin Seed: Toast cumin seeds in ghee to pronounce and enhance their natural flavor.

 - Ginger: Ginger is one of my favorite ingredients in karahi!
-It flavors the masala and serves as a tasty garnish.
+It flavors the masala and also serves as a tasty garnish.

-- Garlic: I suggest using four cloves, but don’t let my recipe tell you how much garlic to use – measure with your heart.
+- Garlic: I suggest using four garlic cloves, but measure with your heart.

 The full recipe with measurements is in the recipe card below.